 - Destination address matching: Can forwarding depend on packet header fields other than the destination address?
-Solutions based solely on the destination address such as [258] are attractive, as they may require less forwarding rules.
-More general solutions which, e.g., also depend on the source address [252] as well as the source and destination port numbers used by transport-layer protocols [119], [222], may enable a more fine-grained traffic engineering scheme and thus reduce network load during the failover. - With or without input network interface matching: Can the forwarding action to be applied to a packet depend on the incoming link on which it arrived?
-Input interface matching can improve the resilience and quality of fast rerouting (in particular, by detecting and avoiding forwarding loops) [200], [259], but may render the forwarding logic more complex.
+Solutions based solely on the destination address such as [266] are attractive, as they may require less forwarding rules.
+More general solutions which, e.g., also depend on the source address [260] as well as the source and destination port numbers used by transport-layer protocols [119], [230], may enable a more fine-grained traffic engineering scheme and thus reduce network load during the failover. - With or without input network interface matching: Can the forwarding action to be applied to a packet depend

-- Stack-label matching: Can messages be forwarded based on the label currently occupying the top position in a stack embedded in the message header?
-Stacklabel matching enables flexible forwarding along preestablished paths in the network, without performing additional routing table lookups based on the values of the primary fields describing the source and the destination of the message [109], [110], [113].
+- on the incoming link on which it arrived?
+Input interface matching can improve the resilience and quality of fast rerouting (in particular, by detecting and avoiding forwarding loops) [204], [267], but may render the forwarding logic more complex. - Stack-label matching: Can messages be forwarded based on the label currently occupying the top position in a stack embedded in the message header?
+Stack-label matching enables flexible forwarding along pre-established paths in the network, without performing additional routing table lookups based on the values of the primary fields describing the source and the destination of the message [109], [110], [113].
 Subsequent detours may be initiated simply by pushing a different label on the stack when necessary.
 At the same time, stack-label matching requires that the involved devices support the related extensions as well as a label distribution protocol maintaining consistency of the mapping between labels and the corresponding paths. - VLAN identifier matching: Can the forwarding decision depend on the VLAN identifier stored in the message header?
 Unless the limited range of allowed values is likely to become an issue in specific deployments (especially those involving legacy network devices), VLAN identifiers might be used for fast recovery purposes as a convenient signaling channel leveraging the widelysupported network standard.
 Whenever a failure is encountered, the local Ethernet switch would typically set the VLAN identifier to a different value associated with one of the alternative spanning trees and then it would forward the message along the selected tree.
 Downstream switches would forward the message along the same tree until the destination is reached, or until another failed link is detected on the intended path towards the destination.
 Note that this method may not be used together with the typical VLAN functionality, as it would allow messages assigned to one VLAN to leak into a different VLAN, bypassing the security policy defined on routers. - Register/Ad-hoc field matching: Can programmable network devices make forwarding decisions based on additional sources of information, for example, values stored in hardware registers or in ad-hoc fields associated with the processed packets?
 Considering an increasing range of potential applications involving programmable network devices as well as substantial efforts supporting the development of future self-driving networks, forwarding decisions may also be influenced by external factors represented by the current values of internal registers and ad-hoc fields.
 Consequently, the flexibility offered by the underlying systems may lead to a better integration with specific environments and to the development of unique fast-recovery solutions.
 The related advantage is that custom-designed packet processing pipelines may be evaluated and deployed much faster and potentially at a lower cost, compared to the equivalent proprietary offthe-shelf solutions.
 At the same time, new designs will remain constrained by the limitations of programmable devices and by increasing performance requirements.
-A good example illustrating the trade-off between the resource utilization and performance (in terms of latency and throughput) has been presented in [249].

-Fig. 33: Classification of the presented fast-recovery mechanisms with respect to the match-action operations performed in the data plane.
+Fig. 34: Classification of the presented fast-recovery mechanisms with respect to the match-action operations performed in the data plane.